bchan-4/LE_single_chain/README.md

 # Active loop extrusion simulation on a single polymer chain
-## Brian Chan, Duke University, 2023
+## Brian Chan, Rubinstein lab, Duke University (2023)

 This document will instruct you how to compile and run a hybrid Molecular Dynamics - Monte Carlo (MD-MC) simulation code for steady state active loop extrusion on a single polymer chain.

+See the preprint:

+B. Chan and M. Rubinstein, Activity-driven chromatin organization during interphase: compaction, segregation, and entanglement suppression. *bioRxiv* (2024). https://www.biorxiv.org/content/10.1101/2024.01.22.576729v1

 --------
 Prerequisites